How to Use link rel=canonical to Prevent and Fix DuplicatesКейсы

 The uniqueness and quality of the content are one of the key factors for ranking.
 Duplicate pages within the website hamper its search engine promotion.
 As a result, the website ranking is worse in organic search.
+Canonical SEO is a little something you have to consider during your optimization process.

 1. Which Pages Are Considered as Canonical and Which Ones as Duplicates